 In Astana, shopping goes beyond just stores with the latest fashions and electronics.
 It’s an experience.
 The first place you’ll want to stop for that experience is the Khan Shatyr, opened with great fanfare in 2010.
 This three-story complex is billed as the world’s largest tent and includes everything from a wave pool to sauna to an amusement ride that drops you three stories from the top of the complex.
 And, of course, you can shop at dozens of stores on three levels that offer the hottest brands.
 The Khan Shatyr was designed as an indoor entertainment center for locals to enjoy during the city’s renowned sub-zero winters.
 But you can also enjoy it year round.

-Mega Mall is another of Astana’s large shopping experiences.
-Mega is located in the heart of the city and is a great place for both kids and discerning adult shoppers.
-Adults will find dozens of shops on multiple levels offering international name brands from familiar outlets.
-Kids will love the in-door “Babylon” entertainment center which offers arcades games, racing cars, pin ball machines and 3D battle simulations.
+Mega Silk Way is another of Astana’s large shopping experiences.
+Mega is located near the EXPO site and is a great place for both kids and discerning adult shoppers.
+Adults will find dozens of shops on two levels offering international name brands from familiar outlets.
+Kids will love the in-door “Happylon” entertainment center which offers arcades games, racing cars, pin ball machines and 3D battle simulations.

 More hardcore shoppers will want to head to the Sary Arka or Sine Tempore centers where the emphasis is on shopping rather than entertainment.
 Sine Tempore is Astana’s oldest shopping center and features the city’s most expensive and prestigious boutiques.
 You won’t find a multiplex or entertainment center at Sine Tempore.
 Just quality shopping.

-And if you’re looking to pick up a souvenir for the family, try Empire Casa, which features exclusively-designed Kazakh-related items.
+And if you’re looking to pick up a souvenir for the family, try Empire, which features exclusively-designed Kazakh-related items.

 Regardless of what you are looking for, in Astana you can shop to your heart’s content.